Hi everyone! How are you? I hope you’ve had a good start of the new year.

 It’s the passion, determination, drive, strength, perseverance, motivation & willpower to do what it takes to do the hard work required and keep going to reach your goals.

 I had never really used this word in Swedish, but Jävlaranamma came to me in early October 2022.

-I had recently started running, had made some stupid choices and ended up with patellar tendonitis.
+I had recently started running, had made some stupid choices and ended up with (what likely was, but in reality I don’t actually know) patellar tendonitis.
 I thought my tendon was torn in pieces because I had so much pain.
 During the same weekend when the knee was at its worst, I was also having a bad cold and everything was seriously shit.
-I was angry and upset, saw my fitness goals and plans to create a new exciting healthy lifestyle, running together with my husband, go down the drain.
-I was pissed off and felt sorry for myself.
+I was angry and upset, saw my fitness goals and plans to create a new exciting healthy lifestyle and running together with my husband, go down the drain.
+I was upset and felt sorry for myself.

 On the Sunday we saw a show on Netflix called “Human playground”, about extreme sports and similar.
 The first episode featured a lady, 10+ years older than me, who had an amputated leg, and she ran a marathon in the Moroccan desert.
 When she was young, doctors had told her she would never walk again.
 And when I saw her, the jävlaranamma in me woke up.
 My self-pity turned into new energy and it made me collect my oomph, and make the decision to get strong and fit, come back to running, and create that active lifestyle.
 If she could run in the desert with a prosthetic leg, then I could recover and get back to running on these simple country lanes!